Discover a New Way to Make Your Funeral Business Profitable in 2019 and Beyond

 With the rise in popularity of cremation, many funeral directors are seeing a decline in income and profits.
 As requests for cremation services continue to grow, it forces funeral homeowners to adjust their business strategies to create more options for families with deceased loved ones.

 While it is always good to invest in your business and future, some changes need to be thought through carefully.
-One idea funeral directors consider is adding a crematorium to their space.
+One idea funeral directors consider is starting a cremation business and adding a cremation chamber to their space.

 If this is you, the question you should be asking yourself is: